bloveless/s3-backup-restore/README.md

 `NUM_MONTLY_BACKUPS`: The number of montly backups to keep.
 Can be disabled by setting to 0.
 Defaults to 3.

-`RESTORE_ARGS`: Any additional flags you'd like to pass to the aws sync command on restore.
-I.E. "--follow-symlinks"

 `RESTORE_DATE`: Set this if you'd like to restore from a specific date.
 NOTE: This should exactly match the date folder within the S3 bucket.
 I.E. "hourly/2019-09-21T19:35:32Z"

-`RESTORE_DELETE`: If you like the aws sync command to remove any files locally that don't match your remote backup.
-This adds the --delete flag to the aws sync command.
-Defaults to "false".

 `RESTORE_FORCE`: If you'd like to force a restore set this to "true".
 Defaults to "false".